WAYN-Games/MGM/README.md

     * GamePad : Left Stick to move, Right Stick to aim

 # Known Issue
-* the registry based event system does not support empty event types
+* the registry based event system does not support empty event types (see kill log event)
-* the event don't get into the registry when declared in a closed subscene.
-This will probably require to move the registry to another implementation (maybe scriptable object.
+* the event don't get into the registry when declared in a closed subscene (see Building01 prefab).
+This will probably require to move the registry to another implementation (maybe scriptable object).